mijazm/follow_me_ros_robot/README.md

 Corresponding Arduino Code can be found at : https://github.com/mijazm/ROS_Arduino_PID

-You will need to install drivers for Kinect V1 - libfreenect Read this blog to know how to do that : https://aibegins.net/2020/11/22/give-your-next-robot-3d-vision-kinect-v1-with-ros-noetic/
+You will need to install a library and stack for Kinect V1 called "libfreenect".
+Read this blog to know how to do that : https://aibegins.net/2020/11/22/give-your-next-robot-3d-vision-kinect-v1-with-ros-noetic/